Emotional development in autistic children and teenagers

 - Do an emotions activity with your child.
 You choose an emotion like ‘excited’ and act it out with your child.
 You can turn this activity into a simple guessing game.

-Emotions tools can work for some autistic children too:
+Emotions tools can work for some younger autistic kids too:

-- Emotion cards have pictures of faces, either real or cartoon, which you can use to teach your child basic emotions.
+- Emotion cards have pictures of faces, either real or cartoon, which you can use to teach your child if they’re learning basic emotions.

 - The Transporters is an animation series that uses transport characters to teach emotions to autistic children aged 2-8 years.